Analysis | Trump vs. Pelosi: What happened in Chinatown

 Notice a theme, besides the fact that President Trump apparently detests House Speaker Nancy Pelosi (D-Calif.)?

-Under fire for reacting too slowly to the coronavirus pandemic, Trump is trying to turn the tables and argue that Pelosi was actually slower than he was.
-He points to his decision effective on Feb.
-2 to impose some travel restrictions on non-U.S. citizens coming from China — and contrasts that with a visit Pelosi made to San Francisco’s Chinatown.
+Under fire for reacting too slowly to the coronavirus pandemic, Trump is trying to turn the tables and argue Pelosi was actually slower than he was.
+He points to his Jan.
+31 decision (effective on Feb.
+2) to impose some travel restrictions on non-U.S. citizens coming from China — and contrasts that with a visit Pelosi made to San Francisco’s Chinatown.

 Of course, Chinatown is not China.
-And there are many things that Trump keeps getting wrong about her visit.
+And there are many things Trump keeps getting wrong about her visit.
 It was pretty uneventful, but he tries to spice it up with claims that she called for a “big parade,” a “street party,” a “street fair” and so forth.
 Then he tosses in some ridiculously false claims.

 The Facts